tallen-hashicorp/TF-Land-Demo/TF_Land_Demo.md

 * Show Current Process Slide to Explain process
 * Show IaC Slide
     * Introduce Infrastructure As Code and State Management - reusability
-* I'll show how we integrate with a version control system like Git, how we declare our infrastructure
+* I'll show how we integrate with a version control system like Git abd how we declare our infrastructure
 * I'll start with provisioning our infrastructure "from scratch" via Terraform OSS, show the outputs, and explore how we can iterate even further.

 ---